ARTICLE I. OBJECTIVES

 - be concerned with the general welfare of the Organization and provide input at the Executive Board level

-ARTICLE VII.
+ARTICLE VIII.
 MEETINGS AND QUORUM

 - A minimum of six (6) general meetings shall be held each year between September and June.